Random neural networks for rough volatility: Introduction

-Our final algorithm then reduces to a least-square Monte-Carlo, as introduced by Longstaff and Schwartz~\cite{Longstaff2001} (see also~\cite{Anker2017} for related applications), where the usually arbitrary choice of basis is `outsourced' to the reservoir of the corresponding RWNN.
+Our final algorithm then reduces to a least-square Monte-Carlo, introduced by Longstaff and Schwartz~\cite{Longstaff2001} (see also~\cite{Anker2017} for related applications), where the usually arbitrary choice of basis is `outsourced' to the reservoir of the corresponding RWNN.
 The basis is computationally efficient and ultimately allows us to express the approximation error in terms of the number of stochastic nodes in the network.
-Moreover, vectorisation of the Randomised Least Square along the sampling direction allows us to evaluate the sum of outer tensor products using the \texttt{einsum} function (available in \texttt{NumPy} and \texttt{PyTorch}) and achieve an even greater speed-up.
+Moreover, vectorisation of the Randomised Least Square along the sampling direction allows us to evaluate the sum of outer tensor products using the \texttt{einsum} function (available in \texttt{NumPy} and \texttt{PyTorch}) and achieve an even greater speed-up. {One word of caution though: in our numerical examples, for the rough Bergomi model and for Basket options, computation time is still longer than using Monte Carlo methods, mostly because it does require simulating sample paths.
+It however opens the gates to (more advanced) numerical schemes for path-dependent partial differential equations, which we plan to investigate more in later projects. }

 To summarise, in contrast with Bayer-Qiu-Yao~\cite{Bayer2022}, our numerical scheme employs RWNNs as opposed to the conventional feed-forward neural networks, resulting in significantly faster training times without sacrificing the accuracy of the scheme.
 Moreover, this structure allows us to provide error bounds in terms of the number of hidden nodes, granting additional insights into the network's performance.
 Given the comparable performance of RWNNs and conventional feed-forward neural networks, we argue that this paper illuminates an essential lesson, namely that the additional complexity of deep neural networks can sometimes be redundant at the cost of precise error bounds.
-We note in passing that RWNNs have already been used in Finance to price American options~\cite{herrera2021optimal}, for financial data forecasting~]\cite{Liu2018}, for PIDEs~\cite{gonon2021deep}, and we refer the interested reader to~\cite{Cao2018} for a general overview of their applications in data science.
+We note in passing that RWNNs have already been used in Finance to price American options~\cite{herrera2021optimal}, for financial data forecasting~\cite{Liu2018}, for PIDEs~\cite{gonon2021deep}, and we refer the interested reader to~\cite{Cao2018} for a general overview of their applications in data science.

+{Moreover, in parallel to our work, Shang, Wang, and Sun \cite{Shang2023} combined randomised neural networks with Petrov-Galerkin methods to solve linear and non-linear PDEs.
+Their method, similar to ours, uses randomly initialised neural networks with trainable linear readouts.
+Neufeld, Schmocker, and Wu \cite{Neufeld2025} conducted a comprehensive error analysis of the random deep splitting method for non-linear parabolic PDEs and PIDEs, demonstrating high-dimensional problem-solving capabilities.}

 The paper is structured as follows: Section~\ref{sec:RWNN} provides a brief overview of Random-weight Neural Networks (RWNNs), including their key features and characteristics.
 In Section~\ref{sec:markovian_case}, we outline the scheme for the Markovian case and discuss the non-Markovian case in Section~\ref{sec:non-Markovian_case}.
 The convergence analysis is presented in Section~\ref{sec:convergence_analysis}.
 Additionally, Section~\ref{sec:RWNN_numerical_results} presents numerical results, which highlight the practical relevance of the scheme and its performance for different models.
 Some of the technical proofs are postponed to Appendix~\ref{apx:technical_proofs} to ease the flow of the paper.